jnozzi/cocoadev.com/SiteContent/General/IRCChannel.markdown

 ----

-There are some mac programmers on '''#macdev''' on irc.freenode.net (formerly known as [[OpenProjects]]).
+There are some mac programmers on **#macdev** on irc.freenode.net (formerly known as General/OpenProjects).
 They're a pretty grouchy crew, but sometimes they'll answer some cocoa questions.

-I second there grouchyness! // Perhaps you mean "I second their grouchyness" - [[JosephSpiros]] (Psuedo-Grouchy) <--Perhaps you meant Pseudo-Grouchy
+I second there grouchyness! // Perhaps you mean "I second their grouchyness" - General/JosephSpiros (Psuedo-Grouchy) <--Perhaps you meant Pseudo-Grouchy

 Grouchy?
 Only for cluelessness 8) Seriously tho, come into the channel with an attitude of wanting to learn, realize you need to do a little bit of legwork on your own and we're a fountain of knowledge.